 Cancer research in Sweden should be world-leading and of high quality.
 This means that Sweden needs to have an increased presence in the international arena, and in particular in the European arena.

-It is necessary that Swedish researchers are given favorable conditions for international collaboration and exchange in order to promote new perspectives and ideas.
+It is necessary that Swedish researchers are given favorable conditions for international collaborations and exchanges in order to promote new perspectives and ideas.

 By actively participating in international collaborations, an environment is created where researchers can learn from each other, exchange best practices and benefit from each other's unique skills, as well as strengthen their professional networks.

-Competition for skills between countries is high and Sweden needs to be an attractive country for various actors in life science so that they choose to conduct their research here.
-Good conditions such as excellent research environments, good access to health data and favorable working conditions for researchers are therefore crucial to being able to attract the most talented and prominent researchers.
+Competition for skills between countries is high and Sweden needs to be an attractive country for various actors in life science to conduct their research in.
+Excellent research environments, good access to health data and favorable working conditions for researchers are therefore crucial to attract the most talented and prominent researchers.

 Bilateral special cooperation agreements between Sweden and other countries also promote the exchange of knowledge and experience in research, one example of which is the Cancer Moonshot initiative, which has been signed between the governments of Sweden and the United States.